kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

     inet 172.17.0.3/16 brd 172.17.255.255 scope global eth0
 {{< /codeFromInline >}}

-That means that Pods will be able to reach other Docker containers that does not belong to any KIND cluster, however, the Docker container will not be able to answer to the Pod IP address until we install the correspoding routes.
+That means that Pods will be able to reach other Docker containers that does not belong to any KIND cluster, however, the Docker container will not be able to answer to the Pod IP address until we install the corresponding routes.

-We can solve it installing routes in the new containers to the Pod Subnets in each Node.
+We can solve it installing routes in the new containers to the Pod Subnets in each Node, as we explained in previous section.

 ### Example: Multiple network interfaces and Multi-Home Nodes

-There can be scenarios that requite multiple interfaces in the KIND nodes to test multi-homing, VLANS, CNI plugins, ...
+There can be scenarios that requite multiple interfaces in the KIND nodes to test multi-homing, VLANS, CNI plugins, etc.

 Typically, you will want to use loopback addresses for communication.
 We can configure those loopback addresses after the cluster has been created, and then modify the Kubernetes components to use them.